Philippe Faure-Brac at Habitation Clément: Martinique rum as seen by a great sommelier.

 From cane to bottle, precision is the guiding principle

-The day began with an immersion in the production process.
-Philippe Faure-Brac visited the bottling line used for JM and ClĂ©ment rums.
-He saw a process he described as “extremely precise”, supported by an industrial tool where “everything is controlled, monitored and optimized”.
+The day began with an immersion into the production process.
+Philippe Faure-Brac visited the bottling line used for JM and Clément rums.
+Guided by William Caster, participants gained a deeper understanding of the precision and technical standards involved at every stage of the bottling process.

 This precision is not a detail.
 On the site, 2 to 3 million bottles are bottled.
 Teams monitor the actual degree of alcohol, the apparent degree, the obscuration, the buffer tanks, the regulation tank and the first bottle out of the filler.
 The tolerance indicated during the visit is very tightly controlled: for a rum displayed at 50 degrees, the actual degree may be between 49.7 and 50.3.